olcaykaplan/graphql-example/Readme.md

 ## Example 1
-There are 4 types (User, Event, Location, Participant) And they are connection between each other on ids
+There are 4 types (User, Event, Location, Participant) And they connected to each other on ids

 ```javascript
 //example query